pmb-7684/AutoTheft_GroupProject/README.md

 # AutoTheft_GroupProject
-DTSC Project on social disorganization and auto heft
+DTSC Project on social disorganization and auto theft